bassmonkey620/Machine-Lab/midterm/README.md

 Before the coronavirus precautions went into effect, I was able to laser cut the pieces to my model and glue together the weighted blocks.
 However, I was unable to assemble the prototype and test whether the spring mechanism would be effective.

+### Motion Description ###

+A stepper motor drives a crank shaft through a pulley system.
+The crank shaft turns a cam.
+A cam follower translates that motion into verticle motion.
+Linkages translate that motion into horizontal motion which pulls the large block back and forth.
+A spring connecting the large block and small block would pull the small block when the large block moves.
+A servo motor mounted on the top of the mechanism turns a crank.
+Linkages turn this motion into horizontal motion which pulls the small block back and forth.
+A spring connecting the large block and small block would resist this motion.

 ### Flat Layout ###

 ![Full Layout](https://github.com/bassmonkey620/Machine-Lab/blob/master/midterm/referenceMedia/cardboardModel/200317_midterm_cardboard_fullLayout.jpg)